hashkat/hashkat/docs/tutorial03.md

 We're going to not allow 'unfollowing', so we set stage1_unfollow to 'false' and the 'unfollow_tweet_rate' to an exceptionally high number (i.e. 10,000).
 We have set the chance of a hashtag in a tweet at 50%.

 The code looks like this:

-Note items after **#** are comments to assist the user and are ignored by the compiler.

 ```python
 analysis: